hijitter and noproj on hirise images produces DN differences from last release

 #13 Updated by Audrie Fennema almost 2 years ago

 The site won't let me upload or post the contents of the file.
 The upload says it doesn't like the file extension.
 I've tried none, .txt, .dat.
 Is there an acceptable file extension?
 When I try to post the contents copy and pasted I get an error.

 Any other ideas?

-#16 Updated by John Shinaman 7 months ago
+#16 Updated by John Shinaman almost 2 years ago

 I'm trying to reproduce your error and I'm running into procedural issues in getting accurate results.
 In specific, I can't run "hijitter" after "noproj" because the latter is creating a new idealized "Instrument" group and moving the "CcdId" keyword out of it and into a new group called "OriginalInstrument". "hijitter" wants to see this keyword in the main "Instrament" group as a data identifier.
 Otherwise, it see's the data no as non-MRO and invalid.
 I'm not sure how you're getting past this step without similar issues.
 I suspect I'm missing something in the processing steps.